glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 * Notify the appropriate audiences of the change and the timing of deployment.

   **Acknowledge that this has been done or provide appropriate detail**

-* Notify the Helpdesk this deployment and its timing.

 * List any known security impacts or risks associated with this change.